Bendrox/Legal_API_LegiFrance/README.md

 Python 3.7+

 Légifrance API Key: An API key is required to access the Légifrance API.

-Register on the Légifrance Developer Portal to obtain an API key.
+Register on the Légifrance Developer Portal to obtain an API key: https://piste.gouv.fr

 ## Other upcomming features: